hybridsjs/hybrids/docs/basics/descriptor.md

 When property cache invalidates (directly by the assertion or when one of the dependency invalidates) and `observe` method is set, the change detection mechanism adds the property to the internal queue.
 Within the next animation frame (using `requestAnimationFrame`) properties from the queue are checked if they have changed, and if they did, `observe` method of the property is called.
 It means, that `observe` method is asynchronous by default, and it is only called for properties, which value is different in the time of execution of the queue (in the `requestAnimationFrame` call).

-The property is added to the queue (if `observe` is set) for the first time when an element instance is created (in the `constructor()` of the element).
-Property value defaults to `undefined`.
+The property is added to the queue (if `observe` is set) for the first time when an element instance is created.
 The `observe` method will be called at the start only if your `get` method returns other value than `undefined`.